Introduction

 Traceability in agrifood chains – iMIS Food

-iMIS Food includes a tracking system that can be aligned with existing systems.
+iMIS Food includes a tracking management system that can be aligned with existing systems.
 According to various quality standards and European law, traceability requirements must be met from the raw material to the finished .
-The raw material, as well as any additives and that come into touch with the product, are all subject to this tracing.
+The raw material, as well as any additives and packaging that come into touch with the product, are all subject to this tracing.
 All , consumables, and packaging must be compared to the company’s purchasing criteria and supplier evaluations.
 This stops the business from beginning the production process with the incorrect goods.
 Throughout the manufacturing process, iMIS Food records which raw ingredients, additives, and packaging go into which finished goods; whatever consumer has received and which finished good is tracked by iMIS Food.
 This enables quick and easy tracking from source material to the client.

 Working with the iMIS Food Tracking provides the following benefits: